Iamutsav27/-Iamutsav27.github.io/README.md

 - Google Cybersecurity Professional Certificate - Coursera
 - Security Operations and the Defense Analyst - splunk
 - AWS Cloud Practitioner Certification Course(currently enrolled) - geeksforgeeks

+### Tools Used

+- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Network analysis tools (such as Wireshark) for capturing and examining network traffic.

+## Case study
+- Malware Analysis